ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/implementation.md

 Here, `FilterExpression` is used to filter the items to only those with a timestamp greater than or equal to the time threshold.
 Then, `ExpressionAttributeNames` maps the placeholder to the actual attribute name.
 Finally, `ExpressionAttributeValues` defines the value for the placeholder.

-The Lambda function then executes the scan command against the table with the specified parameters, as shown below:
+The AWS Lambda function then executes the scan command against the table with the specified parameters, as shown below:

 ```JavaScript
 try {